 Use of Catharsis in Emotion-Focused Therapy

-Greenberg (2002), argues that there is need of understanding and making sense of emotion.
+There is need of understanding and making sense of emotion.
 The major reason for these assumptions is that the arousal and processing within a supportive therapeutic relationship is a core element of positive change in therapy.
-The author goes on to argue that appearance of emotion focusing on therapy appropriately addressed the cognitive components of catharsis and safety issues since awareness, healthy emotional expression and cognitive integration of emotions are combined in the production of positive change
+The author goes on to argue that the appearance of emotion focusing on therapy appropriately addressed the cognitive components of catharsis and safety issues since awareness, healthy emotional expression and cognitive integration of emotions are combined in the production of positive change

 Controversy About the Effectiveness of Catharsis in Psychotherapy

 Current research present contradiction about the assumption that catharsis has been perceived negatively.
 This is because the evaluated impacts from Nichols (1974) presents catharsis on the positive outcome of brief psychotherapy and validated the hypothesis that catharsis leads to therapeutic improvement, target personal satisfactory and complaints.

 Processing emotions in therapy are a significant step towards positive change.
 Clients with major expression have a better outcome regardless of the higher level of emotional views.
 Therefore, the traditional views about the value of catharsis is being challenged as per the research.